 - Dispose of diseased or insect-infested materials properly.
-Double bag and remove this material from your property. - Dispose of weed plants and plant parts properly.
+Double bag and remove this material from the property.
+Do not allow it to be spread to any other property. - Dispose of weed plants and plant parts properly.
 Do not allow weed plant parts or seeds to escape on the property or to any other property.